Miguel Ángel González, Jacinta’s Brother

 During the first few days, my parents did not believe the girls either.
 They didn’t want anyone to find out.
 Jacinta told them that she wanted to go back to the Calleja and they said to her: “Go, but make sure no one sees you.
 Each of you should start in a different location, and meet up farther away so as not to be seen by anyone.”

 But the people soon found them.

 I have seen at least 200 ecstasies.
-Their faces completely changed, they had smiles on their faces and they never showed any signs of fatigue or weariness.
-And after the ecstasies, they were perfectly fine.
+Their faces completely changed; they had smiles on their faces and they never showed any signs of fatigue or weariness.
+After the ecstasies, they were perfectly fine.

 I was 13 at the time and I was a good runner.
 When they went from one place to the next so quickly, I followed them.
 I had to run, but I followed them.
 At the end, I was always sweating but they were perfectly fine!

 The Blessed Virgin waits patiently for Miguel to kiss the crucifix: